Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

 as the onsite interaction is the dominant component of finite range Coulomb interaction~\cite{katsnelson}, where $U (>0)$ denotes the strength of the onsite repulsion, and $n_{i,\sigma}$ is the number operator at site $i$ with spin-projection $\sigma=\uparrow, \downarrow$.
 The low-energy version of the Hubbard model can be obtained by decomposing the fermionic operators in terms of the Fourier modes around two valleys, leading to

-where $g^t_1=g^t_2=2g^t_3=-U/12$.
+where $g^t_1=g^t_2=2g^t_3=-U/12$, see SM~\cite{supplementary}.
 While the first two terms represent \emph{forward} scattering, the last one corresponds to \emph{back-scattering} between two valleys.
-Therefore, onsite Hubbard repulsion is \emph{conducive} for particle-hole orderings, but only in the \emph{spin-triplet channel}.
-Using a Fierz identity~\cite{roy-goswami-juricic}, the above Hamiltonian can also be written in terms of four-fermion interactions in the spin-singlet channels, after taking $g^t_j \to -3 g^s_j$ for $j=1,2,3$ and ${\boldsymbol \sigma} \to \sigma_0$.
-This change of representation, along with the change of signs for the quartic couplings, confirms that repulsive Hubbard interaction does not favor any particle-hole ordering in the spin-singlet channel.
+Using Fierz identity~\cite{roy-goswami-juricic}, the above Hamiltonian can also be written in terms of four-fermion interactions in the spin-singlet channels, after taking $g^t_j \to -3 g^s_j$ and ${\boldsymbol \sigma} \to \sigma_0$.
+This change of representation, along with the change of signs for all quartic couplings, confirms that repulsive Hubbard interaction is conducive for excitonic orderings, but only in the \emph{spin-triplet} channel.

-\emph{Results:} To compare the propensity toward the formation of various spin-triplet excitonic orderings, characterized by an order-parameter $\langle \Psi^\dagger {\boldsymbol \sigma} M \Psi \rangle$, where $M$ is a 4-dimensional Hermitian matrix, next we compute corresponding \emph{bare} susceptibility by performing Hubbard-Stratonovich decomposition of all quartic terms appearing in the Hubbard model, and subsequently integrating out fermions.
-For zero external momentum and frequency the bare susceptibility at $T=0$ reads as
+\emph{Results:} To compare the propensity toward the formation of various spin-triplet excitonic orderings, characterized by an order-parameter $\langle \Psi^\dagger {\boldsymbol \sigma} M \Psi \rangle$, where $M$ is a 4-dimensional Hermitian matrix, we compute corresponding \emph{bare} susceptibility by performing Hubbard-Stratonovich decomposition of all quartic terms appearing in the Hubbard model, and subsequently integrating out fermions.
+For zero external momentum and frequency the bare susceptibility at $T=0$ reads